Margaret Griffith

 Biography

 Margaret Griffith is a Los Angeles–based artist whose practice spans sculpture, drawing, printmaking, and installation.
-Her work frequently explores themes of structure, boundary, and transformation, often drawing inspiration from the architectural and urban landscapes that surround her.
-Griffith considers herself an “urban scavenger,” collecting visual and conceptual material from city life and reimagining it in ways that blur the line between representation and abstraction.
+Her work explores themes of structure, boundary, and transformation, drawing from the architectural and urban environments that shape daily life.
+Describing herself as an “urban scavenger,” Griffith gathers visual and conceptual material from the city and reconfigures it in ways that blur the line between representation and abstraction.

-Her educational foundation includes a B.F.A. from the Maryland Institute College of Art and an M.F.A. from the prestigious Cranbrook Academy of Art.
-Since then, she has built a national reputation, participating in numerous solo and group exhibitions across the United States.
-Her installations have been showcased in both gallery spaces and public venues, including LAX Airport.
-In addition to her studio practice, Griffith has served as an artist-in-residence and guest lecturer, contributing to the dialogue around contemporary art and inspiring the next generation of creative thinkers.
+Griffith earned her B.F.A. from the Maryland Institute College of Art and her M.F.A. from the Cranbrook Academy of Art.
+She has participated in numerous solo and group exhibitions throughout the United States, with installations presented in both gallery contexts and public venues, including LAX Airport.
+In addition to her studio practice, she has served as an artist-in-residence and guest lecturer, contributing to ongoing conversations around contemporary art and education.